NerioVillalobos/sf-recoder/sf-ui-recorder/README.md

 node src/runner.js --org <alias> --steps steps/mi-flujo.json
 ```

 This launches headless (using Puppeteer's modern `headless: "new"` mode) by default and runs the recorded steps against the chosen org.
 Pass `--headful` to watch the playback.
+Use `--timeout 20000` (milliseconds) to extend selector resolution for slower orgs.

 ## Notes